RobertDurfee/HandwrittenDigit/README.md

 	free(testLabels);
 }
 ```
 This example uses the `HandwrittenDigit` class to read the data enclosed in the raw MNIST files.
 Once this data is read, the images are saved individually as bitmaps.
+For your convenience, these raw MNIST data files are included.